Ron Hines DVM PhD

 The secret of success is to start with a “den” area much smaller than your house.
 A dog transport kennel (crate) works well for this.
 The crate should be no longer than two times the length of the dog and half as wide as it is long.
 It should not be stiflingly small.

 All systems of house training are based on the fact that puppies have to relieve themselves immediately after waking up and immediately after eating.
-As soon as either of these events occur, carry your puppy outside of the house to a spot you have chosen to be his bathroom.
+As soon as either of these events occur, carry your puppy out of the house to a spot you have chosen to be his bathroom.
 You will know that it has to go when the pup begins sniffing an area and circling.

 You can seed this outside area with some of its stool accidents that occurred inside your house.
 When the puppy has an accident in the house, clean it up immediately with a strong-scented cleaner, take the puppy to its”bathroom” and praise the pup as it sniffs around.